open-feature/community/technical-guidelines.md

 * How popular is the implicated OpenFeature library at the moment?
   * More usage means that the likelihood of usage by the platform to be deprecated is higher.
 * Should this be considered a breaking change?
-  * **This is highly dependant on the platform in question, as well as how change averse its user base is** (ie: Go is a very fast moving platform relative to Java).
+  * **This is highly dependent on the platform in question, as well as how change averse its user base is** (ie: Go is a very fast moving platform relative to Java).
   * How difficult will the required platform change be for users to consume?
 Does the new platform version contain many breaking changes?
   * See [breaking changes to major versions](#breaking-changes-to-major-versions)

-Please consult with a member of the [TC](https://github.com/open-feature/community/blob/main/community-members.md#technical-committee) before dropping support for a platform, runtime or framework version.
+Please consult with a member of the [TC](./community-members.md#technical-committee) before dropping support for a platform, runtime or framework version.

 [sonarcloud]: https://www.sonarsource.com/products/sonarcloud/
 [snyk]: https://snyk.io/